SadushaNadeesh/LP-Final-Project/BackEnd/README.md

 |------------------------------------|

-In case of services,
+In these services,

 The Email Service,
-and Inventory Service are yet to be developed.
+and the Inventory Service are yet to be developed.